gjbex/Fortran-MOOC/practice/Week_02/pure_and_elemental_procudures.md

 1. This will not compile since the elemental function is called with two arrays as arguments.
 [No, you can call an elemental function with multiple arguments that are arrays.]
 1. The result is an array with element 5, 2, 15, 4, 25 [Indeed.] [x]
 1. This will result in a segmentation fault.
 [No, it will run just fine.]

+## Question 4

+Which of the following statements is correct?
+1. Each pure procedure is elemental.
+[No, for a procedure to be elemental, it must meet stricter criteria than a pure procedure.]
+1. A pure procedure should have only arguments with intent `in` or value arguments.
+[No, a pure procedure can have arguments with intent `inout` or `out`.]
+1. An elemental procedure can not have an arrays as an argument.
+[Indeed, it can't.] [x]
+1. A pure procedure can not have a print statement.
+[Indeed, that would be a side effect.] [x]